legendcodermartino1245/ldac-optimization-guide/README.md

 ---

+---

 ### 🧠 Why This Works

-Samsung's override stack asserts a fallback LDAC profile **~1.2–1.8 seconds after connection**.
+Samsung's override stack applies its fallback LDAC profile **immediately after connection** — often before BCC is even triggered.

-By forcing:
-1. **SBC** → breaks any previous LDAC session or Developer Option override
+But here's the trick:

+1. **SBC handshake** forces a codec break from any prior LDAC state
-2. **Immediate LDAC 990 handshake (0ms delay)** → applies your codec profile *before* Samsung can override
+2. **BCC’s LDAC 16-bit → LDAC 990 sequence** begins *after* Samsung has already applied its override

-The override still fires — but it **backs off silently** when it sees LDAC already locked in.
+3. Your chain **reasserts LDAC manually**, and Samsung **backs off silently** when it detects an active, stable LDAC session

+This isn't preemption — it's a **clean post-override takeover**.
+Samsung applies LDAC, but your chain **replaces it fast enough** that the system doesn’t force another override.

 ---

-### 🧪 Optional: LDAC 16-bit "Priming" (First-Time Only)

-On a fresh reset, you may optionally:
-- Manually switch to `LDAC 16-bit / 990 kbps` once before enabling Auto Switch
-- This primes the headphone firmware to treat LDAC 990 as a valid profile
-- Subsequent SBC → LDAC 990 chains will succeed without needing the intermediate 16-bit handshake

----

-### 🧼 Additional Protections

-- **Disable “Automatically Save Devices”** in Android’s Fast Pair settings before pairing
-- **Use Tasker to refresh GUI and BCC codec display**, preventing UI desync after fast switches
-- **Never toggle LDAC manually via Developer Options** after training — it re-triggers the override

----

 ### ✅ Summary

-> With this setup, you create a **stable, override-free LDAC 990 session in under 1.5 seconds** —
+> With this setup, you create a **stable, override-free LDAC 990 session even after the override has applied** —
 > fully automated, GUI-synced, no root, and no Music Center required.

-This is the fastest, cleanest LDAC override bypass method available on Samsung.
+This is the fastest, cleanest LDAC override *correction* method available on Samsung.

+---

+### ⚠️ Timing Matters: Why `0ms` Is the Most Reliable Configuration

+The SBC → LDAC 16-bit → LDAC 990kbps handshake chain **can work** with small delays — *but*:

+- **`0ms` switch time** ensures your override **reapplies LDAC faster than Samsung can lock its fallback in place**.
+- Even if Samsung has already applied its LDAC profile, your BCC chain **takes priority** if it’s fast and complete.
+- In testing, `0ms` switching consistently replaces the override without causing renegotiation stutter or fallback.

+✅ You’re free to test short delays, but for guaranteed override correction:
+→ **Set Auto-Switch = ON, Intermediate = LDAC 16, Delay = 0ms**